ucsf-web-services/ucsf_pattern_library/source/_patterns/02-molecules/heroes/hero-3.md

 ### Technical Considerations
 There are currently two H1s to show the different font styles (sans serif and serif).
 In reality, there should only be one H1.

+All sliders on heroes use slick carousel and utilize the slick.js file and are included via npm.
+The Js file can be found in the source/js/vendor folder.
+All compilation dependencies are listed in npm-shrinkwrap.json file.